aj8971996/PokePocketData/README.md

 - Responsive design for mobile and desktop platforms
 - Real-time data updates and synchronization
 - Implementation of proper database modeling and relationships
+- RESTful API with FastAPI
+- Type-safe data validation using Pydantic

 ## Technical Stack